Social Trading vs Copy Trading vs Mirror Trading

 However, note just picking the top traders in the Social Trading Network is not always recommended and you should take time to analyze the best traders to copy.
 You should be guided by factors such as how much capital you want to start with, the percentage of risk you are willing to take and amount of return you expect.
 If you are an aggressive investor, you may opt to create a portfolio of traders with high rates of return but understand that such returns may be associated with higher risks and bigger drawdown levels.
 Conservative investors on the other hand can create a portfolio of traders with lower returns but very low drawdown levels.

-Earn even more with social trading
+Learn with social trading

 Social Trading in USA